ESA-APEx/apex_documentation/interoperability/geospatial_explorer.md

 requirements must be met to ensure the correct configuration and operation of a dashboard and its instantiation.

-A technical challenge of the Geospatial Explorer service being provided by APEx is that it is to be instantiated on demand, with functional requirements potentially varying amongst each service.
-A proposed solution to this challenge is the use of a well-defined configuration schema, provided in the form of JSON, that outlines the interactive features and data sources to be used.
+A technical challenge of the Geospatial Explorer service being provided by APEx is that it is to be instantiated on demand, with functional requirements potentially varying amongst each service.The geospatial explorer makes ue of a well-defined configuration schema, provided in the form of JSON, that outlines the interactive features and data sources to be used.

-This approach will allow APEx to define and update the schema required in the interoperability guidelines, which will then enable requesters of the service to configure the Geospatial Explorer on an individual project level with minimal external intervention.
+This approach allows APEx to define and update the schema required in the interoperability guidelines, which will then enables requesters of the service to configure the Geospatial Explorer on an individual project level with minimal external intervention.

-The schema will be versioned as it will change throughout the APEx project as the functional capabilities of the Geospatial Explorer mature.
+The schema is versioned as it will change throughout the APEx project as the functional capabilities of the Geospatial Explorer matures.
 This does allow for improvements and extra features to be easily added to the application, and best practices shall be followed to avoid any breaking changes between versions.

 ## Requirements